nflu/MNIST/README.md

 The class attribute ```inputChecks``` will check that various inputs to functions are the right size for using this neural network for MNIST.
 The purpose of having these checks is to help with debugging since Python's dynamic-typing can be a little confusing when trying to diagnosis problems regarding incorrectly formatted data.
 However they can be turned off by setting this to false.
 This allows for using the neural network with other data or just debugging on smaller examples since 28^2 is a large dimension to deal with when debugging.

 # Results
 I noticed that replacing loops with NumPy vector operations really sped things up.
 On any future projects I will definitely use that.
-There are a few places in my code currently where I can replace some loops with vector operations but those functions are not used enough to warrant the changes I think.
+There are a few places in my code currently where I can replace some loops with vector operations but those functions are not used enough to warrant the changes.

 I was surprised by how much fine-tuning I needed to reach higher levels of accuracy but I think that the blogs post, articles, and forum questions that I read on the topic were very benificial.
-It seems like hyper-parameter tuning is what the majority of a developer's time goes to when working with these models.
+It seems like hyper-parameter tuning is what the majority of a developer's time goes to when working with these types of models.

 I was similarly surprised by how well even the simplest model worked.
 Also even using MSE as a cost function worked very well (by my standards) despite that this is a classification problem.

 Stochastic gradient descent also was a great tool.
 I was surprised how low I could set the batchsize and still see consistent improvement in the model over multiple iterations.
 Using SGD really speeds up training and I was impressed with its power.
 I should definitely read about the theoretical justifications for its effectiveness.

 There were also times when I was concerned that the model was not working but I just needed to let it train for more steps.
 I was running my model for iterations on the order of hundreds whereas I saw others used at least ten times that.
 I think I didn't quite appreciate how long training deep learning models takes before this project.

-I would also note that in classification problems like this the actual cost function you would like to minimize is the accuracy of your model but this is not differentiable so you instead use some differentiable function that approximates it like logloss, cross entropy or MSE.
-Some are better approximations than others but you still might have gradient descent steps that will decrease the cross entropy say but will increase the number of examples your model misses.

 Also it is super important that you have some way to save the configuration of your model after training.
 I accidentally lost hours worth of a trained model.